 All visitors, including parents and volunteers, must sign in at the front office, show picture identification, and wear a visitor's badge while on campus.
-Parents are invited to volunteer to assist teachers, chaperon on field trips, work with individual students or small groups, and/or help in the Media Center.
+Parents are invited to volunteer to assist teachers, chaperone on field trips, work with individual students or small groups, and/or help in the Media Center.
 Contact your child's teacher in advance to develop a volunteer schedule.
-Also, please complete a LCS Volunteer Registration Form and log in your volunteer hours!
+Also, please complete the LCS Volunteer Registration Form and enter your volunteer hours!

 The school district does not automatically provide accident insurance for students.
 At the beginning of each year, insurance is available for a nominal cost to cover students during the school day.
 Around the clock coverage is available for a higher premium.

 Clinic Procedures, Medication, etc.-- Please see "clinic" section.